byoung6/COVID/README.md

 - Tableau

 ### Database Storage
 The CSV will be stored via SQL, of which we will be pulling from the SQL server to instance data.
+Two tables were created, one specifically focusing on USA covid metrics, and the other looking at global covid metrics.

 ### Preliminary Data review and charting